nnmarcoo/bloom/README.md

 ---

+## About

+Bloom is a fast, lightweight media viewer with GPU-accelerated rendering and a wide range of supported formats, from everyday JPEGs to camera RAW, HDR, scientific formats, animation, and video.
+It also includes a set of light, non-destructive editing tools for quick adjustments.
+It is a viewer first and not a full editor, focused on doing the simple things well.

 ## Features

-- **GPU rendering** — hardware-accelerated via [wgpu](https://wgpu.rs), with mipmaps and tiled textures for images beyond GPU limits
+- **GPU rendering:** hardware-accelerated via [wgpu](https://wgpu.rs), with mipmaps and tiled textures for images beyond GPU limits
-- **Animation & video** — GIF, APNG, and WebP, plus MP4, MOV, MKV, WebM, and more with audio, scrubbing, and frame stepping
+- **Broad format support:** dozens of image formats plus animation (GIF, APNG, WebP) and video (MP4, MOV, MKV, WebM, and more) with audio, scrubbing, and frame stepping
-- **Non-destructive modifiers** — 22 stackable effects, from color correction (levels, exposure, vibrance, …) to blur (Gaussian, motion, radial), halftone, grain, and pixel sort at any angle
+- **Non-destructive modifiers:** 22 stackable effects, from color correction (levels, exposure, vibrance, and more) to blur (Gaussian, motion, radial), halftone, grain, and pixel sort at any angle
-- **Draw & text tools** — paint freehand brush strokes and place text directly on the canvas
+- **Draw and text tools:** paint freehand brush strokes and place text directly on the canvas
-- **Export** — PNG, JPEG, or WebP with crop, rotation, and modifiers applied
+- **Export:** PNG, JPEG, or WebP with crop, rotation, and modifiers applied
-- **Gallery** — browse every image in a folder; open files by drag and drop or clipboard paste
+- **Gallery:** browse every image in a folder, and open files by drag and drop or clipboard paste
-- **Info panel** — dimensions, EXIF, RGB histogram, and pixel color under the cursor
+- **Info panel:** dimensions, EXIF, RGB histogram, and pixel color under the cursor
-- **Themes** — 22 built-in, including Catppuccin, Tokyo Night, Nord, and Gruvbox
+- **Themes:** 22 built-in, including Catppuccin, Tokyo Night, Nord, and Gruvbox
-- **Customizable keybindings** — rebind any action in preferences
+- **Customizable keybindings:** rebind any action in preferences

 ## Supported Formats